 2. If you’re prompted to quit a browser, press Quit or Quit all

 3. When it’s finished, click on the browser whose data you want to delete

 4. Check the boxes next to Downloads History, Cookies, and Browsing History, then press Remove

 MegaBackup has proved to be difficult to uninstall for some users.
-However, if you follow the steps above you can remove both MegaBackup and any launch agents, login items or browser cookies that it has installed.
+However, if you follow the steps above, you can remove both MegaBackup and any launch agents, login items, or browser cookies installed.